freenas/freenas-docs/userguide/jails.rst

 --------------

 %brand% has two options to create a jail.
-First, the :guilabel:`Jail Wizard` makes it easy to quickly create a jail.
+The :guilabel:`Jail Wizard` makes it easy to quickly create a jail. :guilabel:`Advanced Jail Creation` is the second method, where every possible jail option is configurable.
-Next, :guilabel:`Advanced Jail Creation` allows for every possible jail option to be configured.
-There are many options spread across four different primary sections.
+There are numerous options spread across four different primary sections.
+This form is recommended for advanced users with very specific requirements for a jail.

 .. index:: Jail Wizard